 - Work on projects that are different from what you normally do.
 Gain as much experience as you can.

-- Make an impact: Use anything that you learn to make a difference in the teams that you are working in so that your abilities get noticed
+- Make an impact: Use anything you learn to make a difference in the teams you work in so that your abilities get noticed.

 Hiring ODC Team Project Managers